city96/dataset-webui/README.md

 - `datasets` - all your datasets are saved here

 ## Features:
+Some of these images/videos might be outdated.
+There's also in UI tooltips.
+If something breaks just open an issue here on Github.

 ### Dataset manager
 - Save / load datasets you're working on
 - Avoid having to change training folder, just point your training script at the `5 - out` folder and load the right dataset